AmplitudeGravity/usingMathLink/README.md

 # usingMathLink
 It convert the MathLink output to Julia function and symengine function.
-The functions are used to perform the integral by Cuba.
+The functions are used to in Cuba which is a numerical integration package.
-It depend on the package: SymEngine MathLink SyntaxTree, SpecialFunctions
+It depends on the following packages: SymEngine MathLink SyntaxTree, SpecialFunctions

 math2Expr() is transform the mathematica Expression to Julia Expr